 Sales to commercial or portrait photographers and videographers of materials that become an ingredient or component part of the finished product including mounts, frames, and paper are exempt from sales and use tax when purchased for resale as provided in SUTB 5.

 B. Purchases of Materials for Use

-Purchases of materials by a photographer and videographer for use or consumption are subject to sales and use tax use tax when the machinery or machinery parts or accessories are for use in the production process, as the term "production" is defined in SUTB 57-1.
+Purchases of materials by a photographer and videographer for use or consumption are subject to sales and use tax

 C. Exempt Purchases